DCC-EX/dcc-ex.github.io/docs/ex-rail/tips.rst

 Let's say you want to create a turnout that is connected to some signals and you want a more realistic sequence with time delays as if the signalman has to move from lever to lever.
 This can be readily achieved in EX-RAIL but you really want the turnout to appear normal in your throttle.
 To do this you can create two complimentary turnout definitions:

 1. An invisible turnout definition which actually controls the turnout hardware.
 This can be a pin, servo, DCC, or whatever technology, but is created using the HIDDEN keyword (see example below) instead of a description.
-This will not show up in throttles or be shown to JMRI.
+This will not show up in throttles or be shown to |JMRI|.
 2. A virtual turnout.
-This turnout will have an ID and description, will show up in throttles and JMRI, but has no hardware or electronics associated with it.
+This turnout will have an ID and description, will show up in throttles and |JMRI|, but has no hardware or electronics associated with it.

 Once these are defined, you can then use EX-RAIL's ONTHROW/ONCLOSE commands to intercept the throttle/JMRI/EX-RAIL sequence changing the virtual turnout which then runs the sequence of your choice.
 This will normally involve throwing or closing the invisible (but real) turnout.